blu/brainstorm/README.md

 How to Build
 ------------

-Running the build.sh script in the respective directiory builds the executable, if you happen to have clang++-3.6 (hardcoded in the script -- substitute for your preferred compiler).
+Running the build.sh script in the source directiory builds the executable, if you happen to have clang++-3.6 (hardcoded in the script -- substitute for your preferred compiler).

 There are three versions of the interpreter -- vanilla, alt and alt-alt.
 They differ by minor tweaks to the interpeter loop, which can benefit some combinations of microarchitectures and compilers.
-The vanilla version is built by default; to build the alt version, pass '\_alt' as an arg to the build script, and to build the alt-alt version, pass '\_alt\_alt', respectively.
+The vanilla version is built by default; to build the alt version, pass `_alt` as an arg to the build script, and to build the alt-alt version, pass `_alt_alt`, respectively.

 Benchmarks
 ----------

-Erik Bosman's mandelbrot generator (times include printout; 'alt' = alt version, 'alt^2' = alt\_alt version):
+Erik Bosman's mandelbrot generator (times include printout; 'alt' = alt version, 'alt^2' = alt-alt version):

 | CPU                                                     | compiler      | time (real)    |
 | ---------------------------------------------------     | ------------- | -------------- |